MS-GPS-Hackathons/AKS-Hackathon/Student/Challenge-09-privatecluster.md

 ### Deploy the sample application

 - Deploy an Azure SQL Database.
+Configure the Azure SQL Database so that it is only reachable over a private IP address
 - Deploy the API and Web containers, expose them over an ingress controller.
 - Make sure the links in the section `Direct access to API` of the web page exposed by the Web container are working, as well as the links in the Web menu bar (`Info`, `HTML Healthcheck`, `PHPinfo`, etc)